outr/scala-stripe/README.md

 [![Latest version](https://index.scala-lang.org/com.outr/scala-stripe/scala-stripe-server/latest.svg)](https://index.scala-lang.org/com.outr/scala-stripe/scala-stripe-server)

 Provides both client (Stripe.js using Scala.js) and server (NIO Scala) functionality for dealing with Stripe.

+For more information on the Stripe API see https://stripe.com/docs/api

+For more information on Stripe.js see https://stripe.com/docs/stripe.js

 ## Getting Started